-Traditional network access is provided in student residence halls, offices, and throughout certain areas of the campus.
+Traditional network access offices, throughout certain areas of the campus, and available upon request in student residence halls.
 Individuals can connect using a standard RJ-45 Ethernet cable for access to the Loyola data network and Internet.

 Wireless (Wi-Fi) Access

 Loyola offers nearly 100% wi-fi coverage (called "HoundNet") throughout Loyola's campuses.
-There are three forms of wireless access: open, encrypted, and guest.
+There are two forms of wireless access: encrypted and guest.

-HoundNet is the name of the open on-campus wi-fi connection offering access to the Loyola data network and Internet.
-"Open" designates that this network is not encrypted but does provide some minimal security features such as requiring a Loyola username/password to connect.
+HoundNet is the name of the encrypted network for students, an on-campus wi-fi connection offering access to the Loyola data network and Internet.

 - How do I access HoundNet?

 Use your device's wireless application software to search for available wireless networks.
 This application differs with each manufacturer.
 Consult your specific documentation for assistance.
 Connect to the wireless network named "HoundNet."
-Open an internet browser and enter your Loyola username and password in the login screen.
+You will be asked to enter your Loyola username and password to finish the connection.

 - Where can I access HoundNet?